 - Monitor snow levels in roof areas susceptible to large drifts and clear excess accumulation immediately.

 - Examine the entire heating system on a weekly basis during cold weather and immediately repair any deficiencies.

 - Ensure heating equipment is capable of maintaining building temperatures above freezing at the coldest point within the building.

 - To winterize boilers, completely drain idle equipment, elevate low points and dead ends, and check all service lines for freezing.
 Install heat tracing around control-line transmitter boxes and piping that carries water glass.

 - Regularly clear snow away from sprinkler-control valves, vents and other vital equipment.

 - Leave outside water faucets open to drain.

 - Install snap-on insulation on pipes subject to extreme wind chill.

-- Establish a regular maintenance program to ensure that snow and ice are cleared away from hydrants, sprinkler control valves, smoke and heat vents, and other essential equipment, so that all equipment is accessible during emergencies.
+- Establish a regular maintenance program to ensure snow and ice are cleared away from hydrants, sprinkler-control valves, smoke and heat vents, and other essential equipment, so all equipment is accessible during emergencies.

 - Lubricate all sprinkler-control valves and locks to prevent freezing.

 - Label location of outside sprinkler-control valves and hydrants for easy visibility.